antonycrowley/pdsnd_github/README.md

 You can inquiry information filtering by month and day of the week, or go without filter and select all months or all days.

-The informatio) output shows:
+The information. output shows:
-> Most frequent times of travel.
+> 1. Most frequent times of travel.
 >
 >>- Most common month.
 >>- Most common day.
 >>- Most common hour.
+>

-> Most popular station and trip.
+> 2. Most popular station and trip.
+>

-> Trip curation.
+> 3. Trip curation.

 ### Date created